 Subscriber Opt In

-Learn about subscriber opt in and how do this with MTA's deeplinks
+Learn about subscriber opt-in and how to do this with Mobile Text Alerts deeplinks

-As with SMS, capturing the proper consent and opt-ins from your recipients is critical to successful usage of iMessage capabilities.
-Capturing opt-ins ensures that your recipients are expecting the iMessage and gives you the opportunity to identify yourself to the recipient.
-This ensures that your messages are safely delivered and not marked as spam by the recipient.
+As with SMS, capturing proper consent and opt-ins from your recipients is critical to successfully using iMessage capabilities.
+Capturing opt-ins ensures your recipients are expecting iMessages and gives you an opportunity to identify yourself.
+This helps ensure your messages are delivered and not marked as spam.

 iMessage Opt In